stefaan-coussement/Tab/doc/project.md

 >Concurrent computing is a form of computing in which several computations are executing during overlapping time periods – concurrently – instead of sequentially (one completing before the next starts).
 This is a property of a system – this may be an individual program, a computer, or a network – and there is a separate execution point or "thread of control" for each computation ("process").
 A concurrent system is one where a computation can make progress without waiting for all other computations to complete – where more than one computation can make progress at "the same time".
 >[http://en.wikipedia.org/wiki/Concurrent_computing]

+We are re-using names of methods of other APIs, even when the semantics of the methods are very different.
+Equally, we are using different names, even if the semantics of the methods are identical to the methods in the other APIs.
+This is not done to create confusion - although it certainly does - but because a lot of the method names are overloaded with a lot of very different semantics.
+Especially in the *Promise*-world, we felt that it is simply impossible to come up with an intuitively understandable set of names and at the same time adhere to the semantics of the different libraries where these names are also used.

 ### Check it out